Adarsh-Dhar/juliOS-superteam/frontend/lib/contract/README.md

 - `symbol`: NFT symbol
 - `uri`: Metadata URI
 - `agentCount`: Number of agents in the campaign
-- `payer`: Keypair for paying transaction fees
+- `payer`: Public key of the wallet paying transaction fees
-- `mintAuthority`: Keypair with mint authority
+- `mintAuthority`: Public key of the wallet with mint authority
+- `signTransaction`: Function to sign the transaction with the connected wallet

 **Returns:** Transaction signature string